JujuAdams/Scribble/latest/faq.md

 ### I'm coming from version 6 and `scribble_set_box_align()` is missing.
 Where's it gone?

 That function was a pain in the arse from the very start and caused tons of unexpected behaviour that looked like bugs.
 It's been replaced by the [`.origin()`](scribble()-Methods#originx-y) method which hopefully will be more flexible and more easily understood!

 &nbsp;

-### Who made Scribble?

-Scribble is built and maintained by [@jujuadams](https://twitter.com/jujuadams) who has a long history of fiddling with text engines.
-Juju's worked on a lot of [commercial GameMaker games](http://www.jujuadams.com/).

-Many, many other people have contributed bug reports and feature requests over the years, too many to list here.
-Scribble wouldn't exist without them and Juju is eternally grateful for their creativity and patience.

-&nbsp;